Matmul High-level API Enabling Full Static Tiling

 Obtaining Profile Data

-Use the msProf tool to obtain the operator simulation pipeline and board profiling data.
-Compared with basic scenarios, constant quantization converts some or all tiling parameters from variables to constant values during compilation.
-During operator execution, the constant tiling parameters are directly used to reduce the scalar performance overhead.
-Therefore, the scalar pipeline is analyzed.
+Use the msProf tool to obtain the Operator Simulation Pipeline and On-board Profiling data.
+Compared with basic scenarios, static tiling converts some or all tiling parameters from variables to constants during compilation.
+During operator execution, the static tiling parameters are directly used to reduce the scalar performance overhead.
+Therefore, the focus is on scalar pipeline analysis.

 Analyzing Main Bottlenecks

-- The following figure shows the pipeline diagram before optimization.
-By default, constant quantization of tiling is disabled.
-The tiling parameters need to be copied from the host to the kernel.
-As a result, a large number of scalar calculations are performed during Matmul initialization.
-The first MTE2 instruction starts at about 3.536 μs, the instruction header overhead before MTE2 accounts for a large proportion in the entire operator pipeline.
-Therefore, the scalar calculation needs to be optimized.
+- The following figure shows the pipeline before optimization.
+By default, static tiling is disabled.
+Tiling parameters need to be copied from the host to the kernel.
+As a result, a large amount of scalar computation are performed during Matmul initialization.
+The first MTE2 instruction starts at about 3.536 μs.
+The instruction header overhead before MTE2 accounts for a large proportion of the entire operator pipeline.
+Therefore, scalar computation needs to be optimized.

 Optimization Solution

-As shown in the following figure, when tiling constant quantization is disabled by default, you can create a tiling object on the host and call the API to automatically obtain tiling parameters.
-Then, the tiling parameters are transferred from the host to the kernel during initialization on the kernel.
-During operator execution, the tiling variable is used to perform matrix multiplication.
+As shown in the following figure, when static tiling is disabled by default, you can create a tiling object on the host and call the API to automatically obtain tiling parameters.
+Then, pass the tiling parameters from the host to the kernel and pass them during initialization on the kernel side.
+During operator execution, the tiling variable parameters are used to complete matrix multiplication.

-As shown in the following figure, when the constant quantization function is enabled, you only need to call the GetMatmulApiTiling API to obtain the constant quantization tiling information during compilation when creating a Matmul object on the kernel side.
-During operator execution, constant-quantized tiling parameters are used to perform matrix multiplication, reducing the scalar computation overhead.
+As shown in the following figure, when static tiling is enabled, you only need to call the GetMatmulApiTiling API to obtain the static tiling information during compilation when creating a Matmul object on the kernel side.
+During operator execution, the static tiling parameters are used to complete matrix multiplication, reducing the scalar computation overhead.

 1 2 3 4 5 6 7 8 9 10 11 12 13